GluuFederation/docs-ce-prod/3.1.1/source/integration/sswebapps/openidc-rp.md

  The following section will walk you through the process of protecting an apache web site with mod_auth_openidc using GLUU as a IDP.

- This is a sommary of what we are going to do:
+ This is a summary of what we are going to do:

    1. Install apache web server
    1. Enable and configure ssl module